It happens on every layout at one point or another.

 There’s a handy video by Everard Junction that includes a visual demonstration of the technique on his OO gauge layout for those that prefer video guides.

 Hope this helps.
-If there’s any other track work problems you’re struggling with drop me a line and I’ll be happy to cover them here.
+If there are any other track work problems you’re struggling with drop me a line and I’ll be happy to cover them here.